Cold Weather Camping – 10 Tips To Keep You Comfortable

 Get cozy in your sleeping bag.

 This is one of the most important items for cold weather camping.
-With the right sleeping bag, it won’t matter if your tent is an old and worn, or if you forgot to wear your base layer.
-Though sleeping bags can be pricey, there are a few tips to consider when perusing bags.
+With the right sleeping bag, it won’t matter if your tent is old & worn, or if you forgot to wear your base layer.
+Sleeping bags can be pricey, but here are a few tips to consider when perusing bags.

 - •Camping with your loved one?
 Cuddle up!
 A two-person sleeping bag could save you money and work well for mild-cold temperatures because the body heat from two people will keep you both warm.

 - •If you accommodate for extremely cold temps and it doesn’t get that low, you could end up sweating in your bag – getting it wet – which will make you colder.

 - •A way around this is to find a bag ideal for temps around 30-40°F (this will also save you money) but be sure to bring enough warm layers to accommodate.